Tag Archives: obituary

 These two men shared an extraordinary connection with Beacon Hose — one which held beginning and end points more than a century apart.
 We’ll recap using a combination of our department history and a pair of news stories (which we’ll link to at the end).

-George was elected the first foreman of Beacon Hose when it was established on May 11, 1899, as the Beacon Falls Fire Department (which was actually formed as the firefighting unit of the Beacon Falls Rubber Shoe Company and housed in one of the company’s buildings).
+George was elected the first foreman of Beacon Hose when it was established on May 11, 1899 — it was actually formed as the firefighting unit of the Beacon Falls Rubber Shoe Company and housed in one of the company’s buildings.

 Continue reading BHC’s Extraordinary History with George and Robert Butz